American Seafood: Something's Fishy

 Notice anything fishy lately?
 With many Americans giving up some forms of meat during the 40-day period of Lent, fast food companies have been ramping up advertising campaigns and launching brand new menus centered on fish.

-This year, consumers are being reeled in by nearly a dozen new fish and shellfish options, including the Burger King Big Fish Sandwich, Wendy’s Premium Cod Fillet Sandwich, and Popeyes Popcorn Shrimp.
-McDonald’s reports that 25 percent of the entire year’s Filet-O-Fish sales occur during this six-week period.
+This year, consumers are being reeled in by nearly a dozen heavily promoted fish and shellfish options, including the new McDonald’s Filet-O-Fish with Old Bay seasoning, Burger King Big Fish Sandwich, Wendy’s Premium Cod Fillet Sandwich, and Popeyes Seafood Mardi Gras.
+McDonald’s has reported that 25 percent of the entire year’s Filet-O-Fish sales occur during this six-week period.

 And fast food restaurants aren’t the only ones reporting a growing trend in fish sales.
 Seafood Business Magazine recently reported that during the first week of Lent alone, salmon sales jump by 30 percent, while cod sales rise by 60 percent.